kubernetes/kubernetes/cluster/juju/bundles/README.md

 You will need to
-[install the Juju client](https://jujucharms.com/get-started) and `juju-quickstart` as pre-requisites.
+[install the Juju client](https://jujucharms.com/get-started) and `juju-quickstart` as prerequisites.
 To deploy the bundle use `juju-quickstart` which runs on Mac OS (`brew install juju-quickstart`) or Ubuntu (`apt-get install juju-quickstart`).

 ### Deploy a Kubernetes Bundle

 Use the 'juju quickstart' command to deploy a Kubernetes cluster to any cloud supported by Juju.

 The charm store version of the Kubernetes bundle can be deployed as follows: